-The term "premium rate" is commonly used for both insured group plans and self-insured group plans.
-In the case of self-insured plans, the "premium rates" may also be referred to as "budget rates" or "phantom premiums."
+The term "premium" is commonly used for insured group plans and self-insured group plans.
+In the case of self-insured plans, the "premium" may also be referred to as "budget rates" or "phantom premiums."
 Future changes in insured premiums are frequently affected by the experience of the insured group.
 Further comments about common types of retiree group benefits program premiums follow:

-- 1. Self-Insured Premiums-Some self-insured plans have expenditures that the plan sponsor refers to as "premium rates."
-These rates may reflect the experience of retired participants, active employees, or both.
-Also, the rates may reflect only expected claims experience, or may include other adjustments (such as administrative expenses and stoploss claims and premiums).
-Furthermore, the rates may reflect the effect of the plan sponsor's contribution or managed care strategy.
-The rates also may not reflect supplemental funding contributions not considered in the ratemaking process. - 2.
-Community-Rated Premiums-In some regulatory jurisdictions, community-rated premium rates are required by statute for some fully insured plans.
-There is variation in the structure of community-rated premium rates.
+- 1. Self-Insured Premiums-Some self-insured plans have expenditures that the plan sponsor refers to as "premiums" or "premium rates."
+These premiums may reflect the experience of retired participants, active employees, or both.
+Also, the premiums may reflect only expected claims experience, or may include other adjustments (such as administrative expenses and stop-loss claims and premiums).
+Furthermore, the premiums may reflect the effect of the plan sponsor's contribution or managed care strategy.
+The premiums also may not reflect supplemental funding contributions not considered in the ratemaking process. - 2.
+Community-Rated Premiums-In some regulatory jurisdictions, community-rated premiums are required by statute for some fully insured plans.
+There is variation in the structure of community-rated premiums.
 For example, retired participants not eligible for Medicare may be included with active employees in a community-rated premium category, while retired participants eligible for Medicare may be included in a separate community-rated premium category.
 There are also different community-rating methodologies, some incorporating group-specific characteristics.
-Note that a community-rated premium including both retirees not eligible for Medicare and active employees probably understates the expected claim cost for the retirees alone.
+Note that a community-rated premium including retirees not eligible for Medicare and active employees probably understates the expected claim cost for the retirees alone.